 User experience design is a field that spans many domains, including visual design to cognitive psychology and technology.
 Too often CEOs, founders and investors who haven’t worked with a UX designer before label them as a production resource — they assume UX designers are just downstream, post-founding hires that sit in front of Illustrator or Photoshop and churn out PSDs, screen designs and figure out where buttons go.
 So, these founders decide they just need a visual designer, or wait to hire an internal design resource all-together.
 It’s no wonder why so many first-time startups fail.

-To make matters worse, there’s a new design culture on the web of Dribbble pixel-perfection and photoshop thumbnails, emphasizing beauty above functionality.
+To make matters worse, there’s a new design culture on the web today de-emphasizes expertise and thoughtful design.
+It’s a culture of Dribbble pixel-perfection and photoshop thumbnails, emphasizing beauty above functionality.
 While Dribbble is an incredible design resource, Photoshop details like drop-shadows and linen textures seem to trump fundamental design thinking, like: “What does this product do?”

 “Design is not just what it looks like and feels like.
 Design is how it works.”